gce-electronics/HA_RFPlayer/README.md

 # HA_RFPlayer

-RFPlayer plugin for Home assistant
+RFPlayer custom component for Home assistant

+## Installation

+Copy the `custom_component/rfplayer` folder in your config directory.